tarwn/lessthandot-hugo/blogs/content/posts/2013-05-07-sql-server-baseline-collection.md

 Even with the work that Glenn has done for us, there is a small amount of effort needed.
 In the case of the queries Glenn provides, SQL Server Integration Services (SSIS) retains much power in a rapid development platform that can be automated for later executions.

 After reviewing the queries Glenn has provided, 32 distinct tables can be formed from them.
 Creating all these tables may seem at first to be a daunting task but it can be simplified.
-Working through Glenn’s SQL script, identify the segments and queries that retain value for collecting them over a period of time.
+Working through Glenn's SQL script, identify the segments and queries that retain value for collecting them over a period of time.
 Run each statement taking advantage of the SELECT INTO statement.

 **_Note: before reading on, please ensure to always show the recognition that is deserved while using anything someone has provided to the public for use.
 In this case, always place the header in each area the code is used to show Glenn as the author and SQLskills.com as the supporting company._**